12 Best Things to Do in Yogyakarta That Aren't Just Borobudur

 9. Day Trip to Dieng Plateau

 Two hours north of Jogja, Dieng Plateau sits at 2,000 meters above sea level.
-Volcanic lakes in impossible colors — Telaga Warna changes from green to blue to gold depending on the sulfur content and sunlight.
+Volcanic lakes in impossible colors — Telaga Warna shifts from green to blue to gold depending on the sulfur content and sunlight.
 The oldest Hindu temples in Java (from the 7th century) dot the landscape.
 Steaming volcanic craters.
 And temperatures that feel 15 degrees cooler than Jogja's sweltering lowlands.

 Hire a driver for the day: 500,000-700,000 IDR ($31.50-44.10).
 Or join a tour from any Jogja guesthouse: 250,000-350,000 IDR ($15.75-22.05).
-Leave at 3AM if you want to catch the sunrise above the clouds.
+Leave at 3AM to catch the sunrise above the clouds.

 10. See Wayang Kulit (Shadow Puppets)